Yama on His Mount (Source: Wikimedia Commons)

 Yama is the son of Surya and Sandhya, and the twin brother of Yami or Yamuna, the river goddess.
 According to some legends, when the Sun god visited his wife who was pregnant with Yama, she was unable to bear his brightness and closed her eyes, thus being unable to greet her husband properly.

 Angered, Surya cursed Sandhya and the child, that he would be popular as a fearsome being and a cause of disruption.
 The relationship between Yama and Yami, the twin children of Surya and Sandhya has been described in Vedic as well as Puranic texts.
-A popular episode related to them is the story of why Bhai Dooja is celebrated.

 According to legends, Yama once visited Yamuna who welcomed him with festivities.
 Happy with the arrangements, Yama gave a boon to Yamuna, according to which anyone who visited their sister on the day (of Bhai Dooja) and brothers and sisters who bathed in the waters of Yamuna, would never be tormented by Yama and the fear of untimely death.

-The God of Death, paradoxically but naturally, is also worshipped by many for a long life.
-The Naradiya Samhita, a text of the Pancharatra tradition of Vaishnavism, prescribes devotees to worship Yama for the boon of longevity.
+🔶The Naradiya Samhita, a text of the Pancharatra tradition of Vaishnavism, prescribes devotees to worship Yama for the boon of longevity.

-The 9th mantra of the Sukta commands evil spirits of the Shmashan or cremation grounds to go away as the ground has been given by Yama to the preta.
-In the 10th mantra, the preta is asked to travel safely and avoid the dogs of Yama, while Yama is asked to tell his dogs to protect the spirit.
+🔶The 9th mantra of the Sukta commands evil spirits of the Shmashan or cremation grounds to go away as the ground has been given by Yama to the preta.

 Some of the mantras of the Yama-Sukta are used in or rites performed after the death of a person in Hindu traditions.

+The story in the Puranas tells that Maitreya asks Rishi Parashara about karma or deeds that make a person free from the clutches of Yama.
 Parashara narrates that during the Mahabharata period, Nakula, one of the Pandavas also asked the same question to his grandfather, Bhishma, who told him about Yama and his Dutas and the kind of human beings that are protected from the danger of death.

 Once a Duta or messenger of Yama was advised by him to never touch the devotee of Lord Vishnu.
 Yama says that a devotee of Vishnu-

-Never transgresses duties of varna and ashram
+🔶Never transgresses duties of varna and ashram

-Is always equal for friends and enemies
+🔶Treats friends and enemies equally

-Never harms anyone
+🔶Never harms anyone

-Is free from passions of the mind like greed, jealousy, and lust
+🔶Stays free of greed, jealousy, and lust

 On the contrary, someone who sins, steals, hurts others, does not perform yajna, and always indulges in evil actions is to be the focus of torments of the Yama-duta.
 Thus, the essence of Yamagita is that the devotees of Vishnu are always protected and never touched by the fear of Yama.